 In her current role at the Graduate Research School, Lien teaches epistemology and foundational issues in qualitative research, research designs and qualitative data analysis.
 She has presented seminars and facilitated research methodology workshops in Vietnamese and Malaysian universities.
 Lien also provides consultations on survey design and analysis, and economic evaluation in public policies and health.

-- Journal reviewer for Higher Education and Journal of Research in International Education
+- Journal reviewer for Policy Futures in Education, Higher Education, Higher Education Quarterly, Journal of Research in International Education (2014 - current)

 - Chaired and presented a panel discussion on: The “Arbitrariness” of Agency in the Capability Approach: Real or Imagined Freedom.
 Panel participants - Suryapratim Roy (The University of the Netherlands), Ance Kaleja (University of Heidelberg, Lien Pham (Macquarie University and Ly Nguyen (Red Cross International Vietnam)

 - Invited seminar presentation on qualitative research: “Constructing narratives for enquiry: An etic account and personal reflections from the field” for Hoa Sen University Research Seminar (January 2014)